 In the article, you will find out the benchmarks on the expiration date of Corona beers.
 You will also learn the ideal ways to store your Corona beer.

-Corona beer is subtle, and it comes in transparent bottles and highly susceptible to lightstruck or skunked.
+Corona beer is subtle, comes in transparent bottles, and is highly susceptible to lightstruck or skunked.
 Below are the benchmarks to check the expiration date of Corona beers.

 In addition to the expiration date, every Corona beer bottle has an expiration code.
 Every alphabet and number on the code will state exactly where and when the bottle was manufactured.
 In this manner, you’ll know when it is expired or not.

 A regular expiration code will look like this – A084B029.
-Here is what every letter and number mean:
+Here is what every letter and number means:

 - The first letter means the month.
 For instance, A stands for January.

-- The two numbers after the month means 08 for the 8th of January.
+- The two numbers after the month mean 08 for the 8th of January.

-- The following number afterward refers to the year, which 4 stands for 2014.
+- The following number afterward refers to the year, which 4 standing for 2014.

-- The following two numbers refer to line number like 02 means Line 2
+- The following two numbers refer to line numbers like 02 means Line 2

-- And the last number refers to the brewery, which 9 means the brewery in Nava, Mexico.
+- And the last number refers to the brewery, 9 meaning the brewery in Nava, Mexico.

 With optimum refrigeration between 53-59° F, the Corona bottled beer could remain for up to two years.
 The beer might not taste fabulous after that period; however, it is still edible and slightly enjoyable.